camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 </processTask>
 ```

-Note: The variables keeps their name.
+Note: The variables keep their names.

 ## Pass Business Key

 In addition to [exchange variables](#tasks-process-task-exchange-variables) it is possible to pass a business key to the called process instance as well.
-But be aware that a business key cannot be changed, so that it is not possible to return back a business key from a called process instance to the calling case instance.
+But be aware that a business key cannot be changed, so it is not possible to return a business key back from a called process instance to the calling case instance.

 The following example shows how the business key of the calling case instance can be passed to the called process instance.
-In that case the calling case instance and the called process instance would have the same business key.
+In this case the calling case instance and the called process instance would have the same business key.

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">